 * dry stick test, i.e., you take a wooden skewer and insert random into the muffins.
 If the dough does not stick, it means the muffins are baked

-Remove the muffins onto a wire rack and cool them at least halfway.
-I can’t cool them entirely because of the queue for testing the taste forms right after baking.
+Remove the muffins to a wire rack and cool them at least halfway.
+I can't cool them entirely because of the queue for testing the taste forms right after baking.

 Enjoy!